ThunderCats (1985 TV series): 2011 series

 A new ThunderCats animated series produced by Warner Bros.
 Animation began airing on Cartoon Network from July 2011.
 Animation production was provided by Japanese animation studio Studio 4°C. Sam Register was the executive producer and was joined by Michael Jelenic and Ethan Spaulding as the producers for the series.
-The show explained Lion-O's ascension to the Thunderean throne with a more original feel and darker style than the 1980s series.
-The new series made it clear in the very beginning, however, that they are not adhering to the original story line.
+The show explained Lion-O's ascension to the Thunderian throne with a more original feel and darker style than the 1980s series.

+The new series made it clear in the very beginning, that they are not adhering to the original story line.
 In the original series the Thunder Cats leave Thundera, as the last of their race, to eventually arrive on the 3rd earth.
-In the new series the very first line states that the Thundereans are already on the 3rd earth.
+In the new series the very first line states that the Thunderians are already on the 3rd earth.
 As the first few episodes progress the new writers seem to use Thundera but it is not clear if they are referring to a planet or kingdom.
 Former Lion-O voice actor Larry Kenney returned to play the role Lion-O's father Claudus in the opening two-part episode of the new series.

-In January 2011, a promotional poster featuring re-imagined designs for Lion-O, Cheetara, Panthro, and Tygra as well as design for the Sword of Omens and vehicles were shown at the London Toy Fair.
-The series began airing on Cartoon Network on July 29, 2011 with an hour-long premiere, while the UK premiere on Cartoon Network began on 10 September the same year.
+In January 2011, a promotional poster featuring re-imagined designs for Lion-O, Cheetara, Panthro, Tygra, and design for the Sword of Omens and vehicles were shown at the London Toy Fair.
+The series began airing on Cartoon Network on July 29, 2011 with an hour-long premiere.
+The UK premiere on Cartoon Network began on 10 September 2011.

-Despite an early positive response (with the animation in particular receiving heavy praise from critics), the series failed to make any real impact and viewing figures slowly declined after the first episode, with blame falling on a relatively dark and complicated storyline considering the show was aimed at 6-12 year olds.
+Despite an early positive response, with the animation in particular receiving heavy praise from critics, the series failed to make any real impact and viewing figures slowly declined after the first episode, with blame falling on a relatively dark and complicated storyline considering the show was aimed at 6-12 year olds.
 Merchandise struggled to sell, and as a result the show was cancelled after only one season.

 In other media

 Comic books

 There were also several comic book series produced.
 A ThunderCats comic book series based on the animated series was originally published by Marvel Comics through its Star Comics imprint in 1985, lasting for 3 years and 24 issues.
 During this time, a new series was published by Marvel UK consisting of 129 issues and was also published for three years.
 Beginning in 2002 ThunderCats titles were published by Wildstorm Productions, an imprint of DC Comics (Warner Bros.' corporate sibling), and included 5 non-canon mini-series and several one-shots.

-Dynamite would partner with WB create a new Thundercats comic with a spinoff Cheetara comic released in July 2024.
+Dynamite would partner with WB create a new ThunderCats comic with a spinoff Cheetara comic released in July 2024.